 Case study: Ciara McGrath, from the charity Crosscare, and Voldamars Svickis, explain how they used FOI to access Voldamars’s case file from his local social welfare office, and how this helped him to overturn a decision not to pay him unemployment benefit.

-How to be an Active Citizen is based on TASC’s Toolkit to Open Government, a set of ten guides to how government works and how to get your voice heard.
-We are currently working on producing our Toolkit to Open Government Guides in PDF format for you to download - see below for the guides that are already available in PDF format.
+How to be an Active Citizen is based on TASC’s Toolkit to Open Government, a set of guides to how government works and how to get your voice heard.
+See below for the guides that are already available in PDF format.
 You can read all ten guides online at www.tasc.ie/opengovtoolkit

 TASC TrainingTASC provides training on topics covered in the Active Citizen radio series.
 We are available to deliver tailored training to groups or individuals.
 See upcoming training events .